Ermile/Sarshomar-SDK-PHP/README.md

 <!-- In the name of Allah -->
-#Sarshomar api sdk for php developer
+# Sarshomar api sdk for php developer
+> see example folder